 Man United, Brighton, Thackley: Best and worst of football stadium food

-Grabbing a pie and pint at the football is an intrinsic part of the sport – especially at grassroots level.
+Grabbing a pie and pint at the is an intrinsic part of the sport – especially at grassroots level.

-Many fans love picking up some food and drink before, during or after a game to supplement their viewing experience.
+Many fans love picking up some and drink before, during or after a game to supplement their viewing experience.

 Many teams get it wrong – with an appalling £7.50 cheese dog sold outside Manchester United’s Old Trafford ground labelled ‘criminal’ online, and Arsenal among those accused of fleecing fans with sky-high prices.